How to Use the VLOOKUP Function to Find an Approximate Match for a Text in Excel – 4 Examples

 C12&”*”

-Here, Ampersand (&) joints the value of Cell C12 (Brad) with the wildcard (*).
-As a result, the lookup value becomes Brad*.
-So, the VLOOKUP formula looks for the text that begins with Brad*.
-Brad* means the formula will look for any of the names starting with Brad, with zero/more characters subsequently (such as Brad, Bradley, Braden).
+The Ampersand (&) joins the value of C12 (Brad) with the wildcard (*).
+The lookup value becomes Brad*.
+The VLOOKUP formula looks for the text that begins with Brad*: names starting with Brad, with zero or more characters (eg. Brad, Bradley, Braden).

 VLOOKUP(C12&”*”,B5:C10,2,FALSE)

-The above formula looks for Brad* in the range B5:C10 and returns the sales amount from column 2.
-FALSE in the fourth argument indicates that exact match mode is used here.
+The formula looks for Brad* in B5:C10 and returns the sales amount in column 2.
+FALSE in the fourth argument indicates that the exact match mode is used.

 Note:

-Be careful with the duplicates.
-That means there are two names in my dataset that begin with Brad (Brad Miller and Bradly Shaw).
-So, if multiple partial matches are found, the above formula will return results only for the first match.
-As stated above, we got the match result for Brad, not for Bradly.
+Be careful with duplicates.
+The dataset contains two names beginning with Brad: Brad Miller and Bradly Shaw.
+If multiple partial matches are found, the formula will return the first match only.

 Read More: Use VLOOKUP to Find Partial Text from a Single Cell

-2. Find Approximate Match Where Cell Value Ends with Particular Text
+Example 2 – Finding an Approximate Match when the Cell Value Ends with a specific Text

 Steps: